pat-schmitt/goodbye_glaciers/_pages/methods.md

 # Methods

-This page describes the methodology used to estimate the deglaciation year and the glacier projection visualizations.
+This page describes the methodology used for estimating the deglaciation year and the glacier projection visualizations.

 ## Overview

 We simulate individual glacier thickness and volume projections from 2000 to 2100 using climate scenarios (climate models and emission scenarios) from CMIP5 and CMIP6 and large-scale glacier models.
 We primarily focus on **+2.7°C** global warming above pre-industrial by 2100, as this represents the predicted real-world outcome of [current policies and actions](https://climateactiontracker.org/global/cat-thermometer/).
 For comparison, we also include projections under the **+1.5°C target** of the Paris Agreement.
-Climate scenarios were chosen with a range of ±0.2°C from +1.5°C or +2.7°C.
+We chose climate scenarios with a range of ±0.2°C from +1.5°C or +2.7°C.

 The warming levels are defined as the 2071–2100 global mean temperature difference relative to 1850–1900, with an added +0.69°C warming between 1850–1900 and 1986–2005 (ref.
 [IPCC AR6](https://www.ipcc.ch/report/ar6/wg1/)).

 ### Deglaciation year definition

 The **deglaciation year** is defined as the point when less than 10% of a glacier's 2020 volume is expected to remain.
-While small ice patches might persist beyond this year, the landscape will be vastly altered.
+While small ice patches might persist beyond this year, the landscape will be very different compared to the current one.
 This 10%-threshold is considered appropriate for the Alps.

 It is important to note that positive feedback mechanisms, such as localized warming due to glacier retreat, are not accounted for in large-scale glacier models.